 Core Encryption Mechanism

-The Warewolf lightweight execution engine uses AES-256-GCM encryption with keys stored in Azure Key Vault to safeguard sensitive data.
-On full (on-premises) Warewolf servers, Windows DPAPI protects values; Azure deployments cannot use DPAPI (it is machine-bound), so they use the Key Vault–backed AES approach instead.
+The Warewolf lightweight execution engine uses AES-256-GCM with keys stored in Azure Key Vault to safeguard sensitive .bite ConnectionString values.
+Separately, secure.config and Warewolf License.secureconfig use the engine’s fixed AES-256-CBC mechanism.
+On full (on-premises) Warewolf servers, Windows DPAPI protects values; Azure deployments cannot rely on DPAPI (it is machine-bound), so deployable sources must be converted to the Key Vault-backed WFAES approach.

 Protected Assets